zach-austin/EngineeringAsyncChallenge/README.md

 # Engineering Asynchronous Challenge

   The following is a set of challenges representing core domains of full-stack web application development.
 The purpose of this challenge is to give engineer candidates an opportunity to demonstrate their development capabilities in the environment they are accustomed to.

-This challenge is intended to take up to 90 minutes.
+  We request that candidates spend 90 minutes of focused time on this challenge.
+Many engineers can spend over 90 minutes on this challenge striving for perfection.
+We review the results of these challenges with the understanding that 90 minutes is not enough time to create perfect solutions.
+Instead, it provides a great tool to faciliate conversation about your development strengths.

   Please complete as many challenges as you like.
 As a rule of thumb, JR Engineer candidates should aim to complete one challenge, Engineers attempt to complete two, and Senior Engineers complete all three challenges.